Opportunities across disciplines

 The research lab of Dr. Melinda Smith (Ecology, Biology) leads a study that combines field experiments and computer modeling to assess how co-occurring droughts and deluges will impact carbon cycling across the vast grasslands of the continental U.S. This project is operating on a $1 million grant from the U.S. Department of Energy.

-Recent publications from students and faculty members in Ecology
+Recent publication highlights from students and faculty

 Fig2_v14_Anping Chen (1)